iterative/dvc.org/static/docs/commands-reference/status.md

     * _new_ means the file exists in the local cache but not the remote cache
     * _deleted_ means the file does not exist in the local cache, and exists in the remote cache

 For the _changed_ case, the `dvc repro` command is indicated.

-For either the _new_ and _deleted_ cases, the local workspace is different from the remote cache.
-Bringing the two into sync requires  `dvc pull` or `dvc push` to synchronize the DVC cache, and `git` commands to synchronize what's managed with _git_.
+For either the _new_ and _deleted_ cases, the local cache (subset of it, that is determined by the active workspace) is different from the remote cache.
+Bringing the two into sync requires  `dvc pull` or `dvc push` to synchronize the DVC cache.
 For the typical process to update workspaces, see [Share Data And Model Files](/doc/use-cases/share-data-and-model-files).

-DVC determines data and code files to compare by analyzing all stage files in the workspace.
-The comparison can be limited to one or more stages by listing the stage file(s) as `targets`.
-Changes are reported only against the named target stage or stages.
-When combined with the `--with-deps` option, a search is made for changes in other stages that affect the target stage.

 ## Options

 * `-d`, `--with-deps` finds changes by tracking dependencies to the named target stage.
 This option only has effect when one or more target stages are named.
 By traversing the dependencies, DVC searches backward through the pipeline from the named target(s).
 This means DVC will not show changes occurring later in the pipeline than the named target(s).
 Applies whether or not `--cloud` is specified.